lbryio/lbry.com/posts/faq/block-rewards.md

+---
-#What are the LBRY Block Rewards?
+title: What are the LBRY Block Rewards?
+---

 ##0.
 Only Trust the Source